 - The minimum number of rates of tax does not exceed two.

-- There is no scope for levy of cess, resale tax, additional tax, turnover tax etc.
+- There is no scope for the levy of cess, resale tax, additional tax, turnover tax, etc.

-- There are no multiple levies of tax on goods and services, such as sales tax, entry tax, octroi, entertainment tax or luxury tax etc.
+- There are no multiple levies of tax on goods and services, such as sales tax, entry tax, octroi, entertainment tax, luxury tax, etc.

 Advantages of G S T in Simple Words

-- The introduction of GST has resulted in the abolition of more than one sorts of taxes on goods and services.
+- The introduction of GST has resulted in the abolition of more than one sort of tax on goods and services.

-- GST widens the tax base and increased revenue to the Centre and State thereby reducing administrative cost for the Government.
+- GST widens the tax base and increased revenue to the Centre and State thereby reducing administrative costs for the Government.

-- GST has reduced compliance cost and increases voluntary compliance.
+- GST has reduced compliance costs and increased voluntary compliance.